kibook/s1kd-tools/tools/s1kd-newimf/README.md

 -% &lt;dir&gt;
 Use the XML template in &lt;dir&gt; instead of the built-in template.
 The template must be named `icnmetadata.xml` inside &lt;dir&gt; and must conform to the default S1000D issue (4.2).

+-~ &lt;dir&gt;
+Dump the built-in XML template to the specified directory.

 -b &lt;BREX&gt;
 BREX data module code.